ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
 - The second line creates and exports the variable BEST.

+# 8-true_knowledge

+This script prints the result of adding 128 to the value stored in the environment variable TRUEKNOWLEDGE.

+## Description

+- The script uses shell arithmetic `$((...))` to calculate the sum.
+- The result is printed followed by a new line.

+## Usage

+1. Make the script executable: chmod +x 8-true_knowledge

+2. Set the environment variable and run the script: export TRUEKNOWLEDGE=1209
+./8-true_knowledge

+3. Example output:
+1337

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line prints the sum of 128 and $TRUEKNOWLEDGE.